BUCK-LCO-NCI/DivProt/README.md

 python3 aligner_finalish.py original_fasta_name.ss3.fastqish
 ```

+#### On the strcuture:
+> XX.ss3: (H), strand (E), and coil (C)

+> XX.ss8: helix (G), α-helix (H), π-helix (I), β-stand (E), bridge (B), turn (T), bend (S), and others (C)

 ...That's it for now...

 Notes:
-- The aligner currently *does not* take into account phred scores when calculating the alignment score.
+> 1. The aligner currently *does not* take into account phred scores when calculating the alignment score.
 This may change.
-- There currently is not a limit to fasta input size, except figures will only be able to scale up to a certain degree, and will get difficult to read after a certain number of sequences are used
+> 2. There currently is not a limit to fasta input size, except figures will only be able to scale up to a certain degree, and will get difficult to read after a certain number of sequences are used.
-- I'll be benchmarking Porter5 with more threads to see if it makes much of a difference in run time
+> 3. I'll be benchmarking Porter5 with more threads to see if it makes much of a difference in run time.
+> 4. A 3rd method that takes into account both the aa and ss alignment scores for producing a matrix may be be implemented in the future.